calebstein1/Netsend/README.md

 Currently, the app runs, advertises itself on the local network over UDP, and will discover other instances of the app running on the local network.
 Other running app clients on the network are displayed in the GUI with their hostnames and an OS-specific icon.
-The send file button opens a file selector, then establishes a TCP connection with the selected client and gets a simple message back, containing the client's hostname.
+The send file button opens a file selector, then establishes a TCP connection with the selected client and sends messages back and forth containing filename and size information.
+This is accomplished by serializing structs into byte arrays, rather than using a format like JSON.

 ## Building